26 Sep Mothering the New Mother During her ‘Fourth Trimester’ – Part Two

 Conversely, if a new mother is stressed, exhausted, hungry and unsupported then stress hormones such as cortisol and adrenaline will have an adverse effect on her oxytocin levels, potentially making the bonding between mother and baby more difficult and/or affecting the production of breastmilk.

-In my role as a postpartum doula, I often describe myself as ‘the facilitator of oxytocin’.
+In my role as a maternal postpartum care specialist, I often describe myself as ‘the facilitator of oxytocin’.
 Celebrating, caring for and holding space for a new mother so that she can do the important job of falling in love with her new baby.

 HOW TO PLAN YOUR POSTPARTUM SANCTUARY